Dependence uncertainty: a decision-theoretic approach: Motivation

+\begin{example}[{\bfseries insurance}] The owner of a house near the sea faces the risk of her house being destroyed by burning down ($B$) as well as being destroyed due to a storm tide flooding ($F$).
+For concreteness, let $\Omega_1 = \{B, No\ B\}$ and $\Omega_2=\{F, No\ F\}$ model the uncertainty regarding fire and flood, respectively, and let $\Omega=\Omega_1 \times \Omega_2$ be the overall state space.
+An insurer offers to fully insure the house against both risks in one contract.
+Imagine that house owner and insurance agree on the likelihoods of $B$ and $F$ both being $0.1$.
+The probability distribution on $\Omega$ reflecting their respective beliefs must thus be of the kind

+The parameter $a\in [-0.01, 0.09]$ measures the dependence of the two events $B$ and $F$.
+Imagine that the insurance knows that $B$ and $F$ positively depend on each other, reflected by $a>0$, whereas the house owner neglects any kind of dependence, reflected by $a=0$.\footnote{This neglect is not unrealistic, since insurances tend to have more accurate information compared to insurees.
+Indeed, the IPCC reports suggests that higher temperatures make extreme-weather events more likely.
+Thus, despite $B$ and $F$ not being causally related, they may be correlated indirectly via the factor climate sensitivity, which measures how much Earth's surface temperature will increase when the concentration of CO2 doubles compared to the pre-industrial age. } Consequently, the house owner underestimates the likelihood of the event $(No\ B, No\ F)$.
+As a consequence, the insurance can thus overprice the contract.

-\begin{example}[{\bfseries insurance}] This example demonstrates that, in an insurance market, asymmetry in beliefs regarding the correlation of events can lead to undesired consequences such as unfair prices and market failure, even if the marginal beliefs regarding the payoff-relevant events coincide for all agents.
+Note that what drives this phenomenon is asymmetry regarding beliefs about dependency.
+In general, such asymmetry can lead to undesired consequences such as overpricing and market failure, even if the marginal beliefs regarding the payoff-relevant events coincide for all agents.
+Relevant to this, we axiomatize dependence neglect in Theorem \ref{theorem: Full Independence}, thus making the house owners belief testable.
+The positive dependence of $(B,F)$ expected by the insurance can be behaviorally revealed by comparing simple bets, cf.\ Section \ref{section: revealed dependence}. \end{example}